Advocacy

 Ending food insecurity will take more than our efforts here at the Anne Arundel County Food Bank

 Become an advocate for food security.
 Give your voice to support the organizations, policies, and legislation that will make a positive impact in our county and nationwide.
+Subscribe to our monthly newsletter for updates and advocacy alerts.

 Cameraman filming two people inside the food bank